Sulfate attack can be 'external' or 'internal'.

 DEF causes a characteristic form of damage to the concrete.
 While the paste expands, the aggregate does not.
 Cracks form around these non-expanding 'islands' within the paste - the bigger the aggregate, the bigger the gap.

-Scanning electron microscope image of limestone aggregate particle.
+Figure 3 shows characteristic of damage to concrete due to DEF.
 The cement paste has expanded and a gap has formed between between the aggregate and the cement paste.
-This is characteristic of damage to concrete due to DEF.
 The aggregate is no longer contributing to concrete strength, since it is effectively detached from the cement paste.
 Often, these gaps become filled with ettringite.

 Conditions necessary for DEF to occur are: